urschrei/convertbng/README.md

 [![OSTN02](ostn002_s.gif)]( "OSTN02")

 ##Implementation
-The main detail of interest is the FFI interface between Python and Rust, the Python side of which can be found [here](https://github.com/urschrei/convertbng/blob/master/convertbng/util.py#L50-L99), and the Rust side of which can be found [here](https://github.com/urschrei/rust_bng/blob/master/src/lib.rs#L158-L180).
+The main detail of interest is the FFI interface between Python and Rust, the Python side of which can be found in [util.py](https://github.com/urschrei/convertbng/blob/master/convertbng/util.py#L50-L99), and the Rust side of which can be found in [lib.rs](https://github.com/urschrei/rust_bng/blob/master/src/lib.rs#L158-L180).
 The [ctypes](https://docs.python.org/2/library/ctypes.html) library expects C-compatible data structures, which we define in Rust (see above).
 We then define methods which allow us to receive, safely access, return, and free data across the FFI boundary.
-Finally, we link the Rust conversion functions from the Python library [here](https://github.com/urschrei/convertbng/blob/master/convertbng/util.py#L102-L126).
+Finally, we link the Rust conversion functions from util [again](https://github.com/urschrei/convertbng/blob/master/convertbng/util.py#L102-L126).
 Note the `errcheck` assignments, which convert the FFI-compatible ctypes data structures to tuple lists.

 #Building the binary for local development
 - ensure you have Rust 1.x and Cargo installed